Introduction to Therapeutic Horticulture

 Historical and Theoretical Foundations of TH

-Explore the roots of therapeutic horticulture: what it is, where it originated, and the research and theories that inform and support its effectiveness.
+Explore the roots of TH: what it is, where it originated, and the research and theories that inform and support its effectiveness.
 Learn how universal design principles and therapeutic gardens shape practice, consider ethical dimensions, and explore real-world examples of programs in action.

 Fundamentals of TH